 Outreach to the media remains a key aim for the EGI-InSPIRE dissemination team, as by targeting the general and specialist press, it is potentially possible to reach the general public, scientific community and policy makers.

 Newsworthy items have been identified through a variety of routes, through the quarterly reports, through attendance at user community events, by subscription to community newsletters and meetings with groups such as the TERENA communications task force and e-IRGSP3.
 Media invitations have been issued by the central dissemination team in the run up to events.
 Press releases and press cuttings, monitored through Google Alerts, are added to the website on the main press page.
+Articles are also targeted at publications such as Public Service Review, International Science Grid This Week, HPCwire and project newsletters.

 During year two, the dissemination task will continue to seek opportunities for press releases, targeted at the trade and general press.
 A joint press release is planned with BAIP, joint organisers of the EGI User Forum in Vilnius and the team aim to issue further joint releases with projects such as e-ScienceTalk and e-IRG, and with NGIs and VRCs on use cases that are of local and community interest.
 Further releases will be considered in response to key achievements by the project, such as the publication of high impact scientific papers.
 The press releases issued on behalf of EGI-InSPIRE are approved through the Project Management Board of the EGI-InSPIRE project, and are sent for information to the Executive Board of EGI.eu.